IABTechLab/uid2docs/README.md

 ## FAQs

-### Identity

-#### How does a holder of UID2 know when to refresh the UID2 due to salt rotation?

-Metadata supplied with the UID2 generation request indicates the salt bucket used for generating the UID2.
-Salt buckets are persistent and assigned to the underlying PII.
-Use the API provided to return which salt buckets rotated since a given timestamp.
-The returned rotated salt buckets inform the UID2 holder which UID2s to refresh.
-This workflow typically applies to data providers.

-#### How does a holder of a UID2 token know when to refresh it?

-The UID2 token is automatically refreshed as part of the refresh token.
-This workflow typically applies to publishers and SSOs.

-#### How do companies interfacing with UID2 tokens know which decryption key to apply?

-Metadata supplies with the UID2 token discloses the timestamp of encryption, which informs which decryption key applies.

-### User Trust
+Here are the commonly asked questions regarding UID2.

 #### Can a user opt out of targeted advertising tied to their UID2?

-Yes, through the Opt-Out Portal (also known as the [Transparency and Control Portal](https://transparentadvertising.org)), a user can opt out of being served targeted ads tied to their UID2.
-The request will be distributed through UID2 Administrator and UID2 Operators to all relevant members.
-Some publishers and service providers have the option to limit access to their products based on a user’s participation in UID2 and it is the publisher’s responsibility to communicate this as part of their value exchange dialogue with the user.
+Yes, through the [Transparency and Control Portal](https://transparentadvertising.org), a user can opt out from being served targeted ads tied to their UID2.
+The request is distributed through the UID2 Opt-Out Service and UID2 Operators to all relevant participants.

+Some publishers and service providers have the option to limit access to their products based on a user’s participation in UID2 and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.

-#### How does a user know where to access the Opt-Out Portal?
+#### How does a user know where to access the opt-out portal?

-Publishers, SSOs, or consent management platforms disclose links to the Opt-Out portal in their login/consent flows, privacy policies, and other means.
+Publishers, SSOs, or consent management platforms disclose links to the [Transparency and Control Portal](https://transparentadvertising.org) in their login and consent flows, privacy policies, and other means.

-#### Why do advertisers/data providers not need to integrate with the opt-out feed?
+#### Why do advertisers and data providers not need to integrate with the opt-out feed?

-Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out workflows.
-If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly.
+Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out [workflows](#workflows).
+If the consumer wishes to disengage from a specific advertiser, they need to contact the advertiser directly.

 ## License